Building HydroChrono

 # Show failing test output

-ctest -C Release -L regression --output-on-failure
+ctest -C Release -L regression --test-dir build --output-on-failure

 # Extra verbose output

-ctest -C Release -L regression -VV
+ctest -C Release -L regression --test-dir build -VV

 # Only run specific tests

-ctest -C Release -R f3of -L regression
+ctest -C Release -R f3of -L regression --test-dir build

-ctest -C Release -R rm3 -L regression
+ctest -C Release -R rm3 -L regression --test-dir build

 # Run in parallel

-ctest -C Release -j 6 -L regression
+ctest -C Release -j 6 -L regression --test-dir build

 Option B — Python-based YAML tests for the main executable: